Cloud7050/ff-mine/docs/guides/arr/shiva.md

 - While the boss is equipping, the MT should run through her to stack with the party for Icebrand.
 The MT then goes back to B
 - For Heavenly Strike, the MT should hold W to quickly reclose the distance and avoid the boss moving too much
-- The MT then waits to dodge Glacial Bash by running through the boss again
+- The MT then waits to dodge Glacier Bash by running through the boss again

 Staff: